Nagaland Pradesh Congress Committee

 The Nagaland Pradesh Congress Committee (NPCC) is the unit of the Indian National Congress for the state of Nagaland, India.

 Its head office is situated in Kohima, the capital city of Nagaland.

-The present President of Nagaland Pradesh Congress Committee is Kewekhape Therie.
+The NPCC is responsible for organizing and coordinating the party's activities and campaigns within the state, as well as selecting candidates for local, state, and national elections.
+The current president of the NPCC is S. Supongmeren Jamir.